-Economics 487a: Speculative Bubbles and Financial Panics Course Outline and Reading List Chris Sims 37 Hillhouse, Room 5 432 6292 sims@econ.yale.edu Course Web Page: http://www.econ.yale.edu/~sims/pub/Bubbles BOOKS AVAILABLE FOR PURCHASE AT THE YALE BOOKSTORE You will be expected to read all of Charles P. Kindleberger's Manias, Panics and Crashes (CK).
-The 1994 edition, published by Wiley, is noticeably more up to date than earlier editions and in paperback, new, costs no more than older editions.
-The Yale Bookstore ordered an older edition at first, but should by now have replaced it with the 1994 edition.
-They should accept an exchange if you bought the older edition by mistake, as this was entirely their error.
+COURSE OUTLINE AND READING LIST Chris Sims 104 Fisher Hall sims@princeton.edu Course Web Page: http://sims.princeton.edu/yftp/Bubbles2005 PREAMBLE This reading list is so far only slightly changed from the full-semester reading list of the predecessor course.
+We will adapt the reading list as we go along.
+BOOKS You will be expected to read all of Charles P. Kindleberger's Manias, Panics and Crashes (CK).
+The 1996 edition, published by Wiley, is noticeably more up to date than earlier editions and in paperback, new, costs no more than older editions.
 The Econometrics of Financial Markets by Campbell, Lo and Mackinlay (CLM) is an excellent survey of empirical financial models and results.
 However, only 10-15% of the book will be assigned.
 Most of the book treats econometric methods in more detail than necessary for this course.
 We will be using introductory material from various chapters, which sets out models and theoretical results at a level and with a pattern of emphasis that matches what we need in the course.
 You might purchase the book if you expect to do further study in finance after this course, or if you have taken enough econometrics so that the unassigned parts of the book might help you in writing a course paper.
 Speculative Bubbles, Speculative Attacks, and Policy Switching by Flood and Garber (FG) collects papers by these two authors on the subject matter of this course.
 We will use at least 10%, and possibly as much as 30% of this book.
 However, all of the chapters of the book have appeared elsewhere, usually as journal articles, and the book itself (along with Campbell, Lo and Mackinlay) is on reserve, so it will be quite possible to do the assigned readings without buying the book.
 The book has some papers that extend theories beyond what we will do in class and a number that analyze particular countries and periods.
-These could be useful in finding paper topics.
 1. Introduction 1.1.
 Anatomy of Bubbles and Crises.

 CK, Chapters 1-3 1.2.
 Simple Asset Price Models: Why Prices Don't Change Smoothly.
-CLM, sections 1.4-1.5, p.9-25 CLM, section 9.1.1, p.341-44 2.
-What Is a Bubble?
+CLM, sections 1.4-1.5, p.9-25 CLM, section 9.1.1, p.341-44 ©2005 by Christopher A. Sims.
+This document may be reproduced for educational and research purposes, so long as the copies contain this notice and are retained for personal use or distributed free.
+2. What Is a Bubble?